Due to Australia’s ageing population and the more complex needs of customers, demand for aged care workers in Australia is growing rapidly.

 On average, aged care workers earn $66,594 a year.
 However, the Australian government has introduced a funding scheme for aged care workers who want to upskill, which may help employees boost their earning potential.

-According to Maher, registered nurses account for around 10 per cent of the aged care sector and have the second-highest earning potential in the industry, after managers.
+According to Maher, registered nurses account for around 10 per cent of the aged care industry and have the second-highest earning potential in the sector, after managers.

 The average salary range is between $60,000 and $100,000.

 “In community care you need people who can go out and see people,” Maher says.
 “So there will also be a rise in case managers.”

 According to SEEK, the average salary of a community case manager is $72,607 a year.